potato-ocean/causal-bert-pytorch/README.md

 This will train a system on some test data and calculate an average treatment effect (ATE).

+If the requirements.txt does not suffice to set up your environment, try using genas_requirements.txt.
+This is an environment that was frozen using pip freeze.

 # Replicating the experiments in the paper with SLURM
 To train CausalBert, run:
 ```